 Each cheese is always cut, wrapped and packed fresh on the day it's dispatched.
 Upon delivery, each box is delivered in climate-controlled packaging.
 We recommend eating within a week for optimum freshness.

 All about cheesegeek

 Founded by former financier Edward Hancock in 2017, cheesegeek is an online cheesemonger that’s led the way in bringing the enjoyment of cheese to anyone, anywhere.
 First in the industry to insulate delivery boxes, launch a cheese app and include cheese info, notes, pairing tips and a scorecard with every selection, cheesegeek is also carbon-negative, contributing more to the environment than it takes away.
-You may know cheesegeek from BBC One's Dragons’ Den when founder Edward Hancock and operations director Richard Simpson secured investment from entrepreneur Steven Bartlett earlier this year.
+You may know cheesegeek from BBC One's Dragons’ Den when founder Edward Hancock and operations director Richard Simpson secured investment from entrepreneur Steven Bartlett in 2022.